 The Escarpment Project Annual Clean-up for 2016 takes place on Sunday April 24 at 11 AM.

 The Escarpment Project Annual Clean-up was started on Sept 14 2011 and quickly erupted to become the largest volunteer environmental clean up in Hamilton and one of the largest of its kind in Canada.
 People of all ages gather at various locations along the escarpment in Hamilton to revitalize the forest and help return it to its natural splendour by removing litter & debris that has been dumped and left there, in some cases for years and even decades.

-During the last clean-up (Sunday April 27, 2014) over 400 volunteers removed over 700 bags of litter plus furniture, car parts, bikes, shopping carts, computers, TVs and more.
+During the last clean-up (Sunday April 26, 2015) over 475 volunteers removed approximately 800 bags of litter plus furniture, car parts, bikes, shopping carts, computers, TVs and more.
 What people find most surprising is how fun and rewarding it is to help out the environment in this way.

 Students are able to get community service hours for helping.
 Click for more info.